giswqs/geebook/chapters/01_introduction.md

 ## Introduction

 [Google Earth Engine](https://earthengine.google.com) is a popular cloud-computing platform used by the geospatial community.
-It has a multi-petabyte catalog of satellite imagery and geospatial datasets, allowing users to visualize, manipulate, edit and create spatial data in an easy and fast way.
+It has a multi-petabyte catalog of satellite imagery and geospatial datasets, allowing users to visualize, manipulate, and analyze geospatial data in an easy and fast way.
 Built upon the [Earth Engine Python API](https://developers.google.com/earth-engine/guides/python_install) and open-source mapping libraries, [geemap](https://geemap.org) makes it much easier to analyze and visualize Earth Engine datasets in a Jupyter environment.
-Since its initial release in April 2020, geemap has become the most popular Python library for Earth Engine data analysis and visualization.
+Since its initial release in April 2020, geemap has become the most popular Python package for interactive analysis and visualization of Earth Engine data.

 In this chapter, we will cover the basics of Geospatial Data Science, Google Earth Engine, and geemap.
 Then, we will walk through the steps to set up a conda environment and install geemap.
 We will also learn how to use geemap with Google Colab without installing anything on your computer.
 At the end of this chapter, we will look at some useful resources for learning Earth Engine and geemap beyond this book.

 ## What is Geospatial Data Science

 Before introducing geospatial data science, we need to understand what **data science** is.
-The term "data science" has gained a lot of attention during the past decade, along with related terms such as big data, data analytics, and machine learning.
-According to [Google Trends](https://trends.google.com/trends/), the online search interest over time in "data science" has experienced a rapid increase since 2016 (see {numref}`ch01_google_trends`).
+The term "data science" has gained a lot of attention during the past decade, along with related terms such as **big data**, **data analytics**, and **machine learning**.
+According to [Google Trends](https://bit.ly/40lfnpW), the online search interest over time in "data science" has experienced a rapid increase since 2016 (see {numref}`ch01_google_trends`).
 When we googled "data science", 4.1 billion records were returned, compared to 7.6 billion on "big data", 2.6 billion on "machine learning", and 1.9 billion on "data analytics".
 Interestingly, the interest in "big data" has been decreasing since 2018, while the interests in "data science" and "machine learning" continue to increase.

 ```{figure} images/ch01_google_trends.jpg
 ---